joyalkenus/joyalkenus/README.md

 # 👋 Hey there!
-I'm Joyal Kenus, your friendly neighborhood mechatronics engineer.
+I'm Joyal Kenus

 ## 🙋‍♂️ A Bit About Me
 I'm a passionate robotics engineer who loves to tinker with AI, robotics, and all things in between.